Runner Of the Year Series Rules

 The runner with the highest overall points at the end of the series is the winner.

-Until the results are tabulated after the final race all scoring placed in the newsletter and on the web page will state that "Scores shown are not final until after the last race of the season".
+Until the results are tabulated after the final race results web page will state that "Scores shown are not final until after the last race of the season".

 After the first three places are decided, awards will be presented to the top Master (age 40+), Grand Master (age 50+) and Senior Grandmaster (age 60+) based on the open division points.
 First, the Master award will be given to the runner with the highest number of points who is 40 or older, then the Grand Master will be given to the runner with the highest number of points who is 50 or older, and finally the Senior Grandmaster will be given to the runner with the highest number of points who is 60 or older.